hamzafaizi/hamzafaizi/README.md

 ## Thank you

-Thanks for visiting my GitHub and reading my first Readme! :smiling face: :people hugging:
+Thanks for visiting my GitHub and reading my first Readme! :sweat_smile: :handshake: